-This screenshot shows the 'Users' section of the 'Settings' tab.
-The top navigation bar includes tabs for Sentinel, Lights, Schedule, Reports, Settings, Groups, and a user icon.
-Below the navigation is a search bar and a 'Group' dropdown menu.
+This screenshot shows the 'Users' section of the Sentinel System's Settings page.
+The top navigation bar includes links for Sentinel, Lights, Schedule, Reports, Settings (which is the active tab), and Groups.
+On the right, there are links for Saved Searches, a user icon, and Log out.
+Below the navigation is a search bar and dropdown menus for Group, Lamp, Zone, and Distance.
 The main content area is titled 'Users' and contains a table with four rows of user data.
-Each row includes a checkbox, a 'Username' field, a 'Last Name' field, a 'First Name' field, and an 'Access Level' field.
-The users listed are SuperAdmin (Root), user1 (Admin), user2 (User), and user3 (Reports).
-At the bottom of the table is a green footer bar with the text '1 light selected' and 'Open controls'.
+The columns are 'Enabled', 'Username', 'Last Name', 'First Name', and 'Access Level'.
+The users listed are SuperAdmin (Enabled, ROOT), user1 (Enabled, ADMIN), user2 (Enabled, USER), and user3 (Enabled, REPORTS).
+At the bottom of the table is a button labeled '+ Add new user'.
+A green footer bar at the bottom of the page indicates '1 light selected' and 'Open controls'.